EARLY CAREERS in the United Kingdom

 Please outline any reasonable adjustments you require in the recruitment process in your application form.
 Our Watson Glaser is untimed, so you can take as long as you require to complete this.
 We do, however, recommend completing it in one sitting.

-For the video interview, you'll need to let us know that you require extra time prior to completing your video interview.
-We'll then add on the additional time for you.
+For the phone interview or assessment centre, you'll need to let us know that you require extra time when you confirm your attendance.
+We will then ensure the required additional time is made available to you.

-You'll need to have the right to work in the location you've applied for throughout the summer internship.
-We can however sponsor you for a visa if you are successful in receiving an offer to join our international training programme.
+You'll need to have the right to work in the location you've applied for the duration of the summer internship.
+We can however sponsor you for a visa if you are successful in receiving an offer to join our international training programme as a trainee solicitor.

-From 2024 onwards, all trainees joining our office in England and Dubai are expected to complete both parts of the Solicitors Qualifying Examination (SQE - SQE1 and SQE2) rote to qualification.
+From 2024 onwards, all trainees joining our offices in England and Dubai are expected to complete both parts of the Solicitors Qualifying Examination (SQE - SQE1 and SQE2) route to qualification.

 The tuition and exam fees will be funded by the firm, and we'll support you in the course registration process.